PragyaChauhan1401/movie-recommender-system-/README.md

 You can deploy the app using Render:

 🎯 Future Improvements
-  Add user login for personalized experiences
+  1.Add user login for personalized experiences

-  Include user ratings for better collaborative filtering
+  2.Include user ratings for better collaborative filtering

-  Deploy a scalable backend (e.g., FastAPI + Streamlit frontend)
+  3.Deploy a scalable backend (e.g., FastAPI + Streamlit frontend)

-  Add trending/movie posters using TMDb API
+  4.Add trending/movie posters using TMDb API

 🤝 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.